William III of England: Childhood and education

 Grand Pensionary Johan de Witt and his uncle Cornelis de Graeff pushed the States of Holland to take charge of William's education and ensure that he would acquire the skills to serve in a future—though undetermined—state function; the States acted on 25 September 1660.
+Around this time, the young prince played with De Graeff's sons Pieter and Jacob de Graeff in the park of the country house in Soestdijk.
+In 1674 Wilhelm bought the estate from Jacob de Graeff, which was later converted into Soestdijk Palace.
 This first involvement of the authorities did not last long.
 On 23 December 1660, when William was ten years old, his mother died of smallpox at Whitehall Palace, London, while visiting her brother, the recently restored King Charles II.
 In her will, Mary requested that Charles look after William's interests, and Charles now demanded that the States of Holland end their interference.
 To appease Charles, they complied on 30 September 1661.
 That year, Zuylenstein began to work for Charles and induced William to write letters to his uncle asking him to help William become stadtholder someday.
 After his mother's death, William's education and guardianship became a point of contention between his dynasty's supporters and the advocates of a more republican Netherlands.

-The Dutch authorities did their best at first to ignore these intrigues, but in the Second Anglo-Dutch War one of Charles's peace conditions was the improvement of the position of his nephew.
+The Dutch authorities did their best at first to ignore these intrigues, but in the Second Anglo-Dutch War, one of Charles's peace conditions was the improvement of the position of his nephew.
 As a countermeasure in 1666, when William was sixteen, the States officially made him a ward of the government, or a "Child of State".
 All pro-English courtiers, including Zuylenstein, were removed from William's company.
-William begged De Witt to allow Zuylenstein to stay, but he refused.
+William begged de Witt to allow Zuylenstein to stay, but he refused.
 De Witt, the leading politician of the Republic, took William's education into his own hands, instructing him weekly in state matters and joining him for regular games of real tennis.